ingo/ingo.github.io/_recipes/the_store_s_green_dip.md

 size: 2 cups
 source: https://www.nytimes.com/2019/08/28/magazine/the-store-green-dip-recipe.html
 time: 10 minutes, plus chilling
-title: "The Store\u2019s Green Dip"
+title: "The Store’s Green Dip"
 ---

 It’s also great on fish, sandwiches, or even as a dip for slices of delivery pizza.
 Bert Greene was one of the owners of the Store in Amagansett, a gourmet shop and catering outfit on the eastern end of Long Island, N.Y., that was in the early 1970s a kind of lodestar of casual-elegant cooking and entertaining — expensive and, to those with the money to spend it, worth it.
 (He was like a cross between Ina Garten and Anna Pump, of Loaves & Fishes in Sagaponack.)
 This is his recipe for a tart, abrasive and wildly delicious dip to serve, garnished with watercress, with an enormous quantity of iced, slivered vegetables.
 (It’s also great on fish, sandwiches, or even as a dip for slices of delivery pizza.) —Sam Sifton